 The EU relocation scheme ended on 26 September 2017.
 However, if you arrived and were fingerprinted by this date, you can still register for relocation under the scheme if you are eligible.The eligible countries as of 1st July 2017 are now Eritrea, Bahamas, Bahrain, Bhutan, Qatar, Syria, United Arab Emirates and Yemen or a stateless person previously residing in one of these countries.

 In addition, in order to benefit from relocation:

 - you have to first apply for international protection in Greece or Italy;

 - you must go through the identification, registration and fingerprinting procedure carried out by the Italian and Greek authorities;

-- you must also show that you arrived in Italy or Greece after 24 March 2015.
+- you must also show that you arrived in Italy or Greece between 24 March 2015 and 26 September 2017.